Show Dogs poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Max commits to the undercover mission and enters the dog show competition.
 He actively chooses to leave his comfort zone and embrace this new world, despite his reservations., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Max advances in the competition and gets closer to identifying the criminals.
+Of particular interest, this crucial beat Max advances in the competition and gets closer to identifying the criminals.
 False victory: it seems like the mission is succeeding and Max is becoming a competent show dog, but he hasn't truly learned to trust others yet., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 71 minutes initiates the final act resolution at 79% of the runtime.
 Max realizes that true strength comes from trust and teamwork.
 He synthesizes his police skills with the lessons Philippe and others taught him.
 He commits to working WITH his team, not alone., demonstrating the transformation achieved throughout the journey.